Geopolitics Polymarket July 21, 2026 Coverage disputes this

 Will the Iranian regime fall before 2027?

-Polymarket prices this 92% no. The reporting broadly agrees.
+Polymarket prices this 90% no. The coverage disputes this.

 What do the sources agree on?